Internet Node Token 24 Hour Trading Volume Tops $1.61 Million (INT)

 Internet Node Token Token Profile

 INT is a token.
 Its genesis date was December 1st, 2017.
 Internet Node Token’s total supply is 53,584,284 tokens and its circulating supply is 52,584,284 tokens.
+Internet Node Token’s official website is intchain.io.
+The Reddit community for Internet Node Token is /r/int_chain and the currency’s Github account can be viewed here.
 Internet Node Token’s official Twitter account is @INTCHAIN and its Facebook page is accessible here.
-The Reddit community for Internet Node Token is /r/int_chain and the currency’s Github account can be viewed here.
-Internet Node Token’s official website is intchain.io.

 Internet Node Token Token Trading